-Any student who is currently enrolled at St. Catherine University can make an appointment for an individual counseling session.
-Students who are not currently enrolled (alums and/or students taking a leave of absence) are welcomed to call us for information regarding community referrals.
+Students currently registered and enrolled at St. Catherine University, attending classes on either the St. Paul or Minneapolis campus and able to physically attend sessions in our office can make an appointment for an individual counseling session.
+Students who are not currently enrolled (alums and/or students taking a leave of absence) are welcomed to contact us via email at email@example.com for information regarding community referrals.

 The first appointment with your counselor will be an exploration/assessment session.
 Your counselor will ask you about the current issues that are bothering you as well as any relevant background information.
 Your counselor will give you feedback and suggestions about what might be helpful for you as you face your issues including recommendations for any continued counseling.